altocodenl/tagaway/readme.md

 - Pivs
    - Scroll to relevant chunk when loading queryURL
+      - H.computeChunks: add start parameter to each piv to know its top height
       - change State.query:
-         - If change is to recentlyTagged, don't query pivs or update State.queryURL, just return.
-         - If change is to tags or sort, reset fromDate and query pivs.
+         - If change is to tags or sort, reset fromDate.
-         - If change is to fromDate, check thickness of buffer.
-If it's too thin, query pivs.
          - Always update State.queryURL.
-         - How to determine thickness of buffer?
-We could add the top coordinate to each piv while doing the chunk calculation.
+         - Determine thickness of buffer by getting last piv of last chunk, seeing its start; if it's start coordinate gives a buffer that's not too thin, don't do anything else.
+         - query pivs true
       - query pivs
-         - Use from if no fromDate, otherwise use fromDate. to is fixed to the upper end of the buffer.
+         - Use from if no fromDate, otherwise use fromDate. to is fixed to twice the amount of the pivs to fill the screen
-         - Detect if you need to do scrollUp by looking at last query's tags and sort.
-         - Scroll to the right position, either resetted or the fromDate one
+         - If no fromDate, scroll to top.
+If there's fromDate, scroll to start of piv with fromDate
+      - open next
+         - Increase fromDate
+      - scroll
+         - Increase fromDate if scrolling down
       - read hash
          - If change to State.queryURL is just a matter of fromDate, modify history
-      - open next
-         - Increase fromDate
-      - Remove all references to nPivs
    - Add arrow to switch order of tags
+   - Search box height is incorrect when 'Done tagging' button appear in 'Untagged'.
+   - Properly dynamize new top bar.
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)
-   - [markup] Move edit bar to bottom and write new blue bar on top.
-Make sure that chunk headers are shown properly.
-   - [markup] Search box height is incorrect.
-Must match to original design markup.
-When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
-It shouldn't do that.
-   - [markup] Adjust height of sidebar__inner-section when switching from main tag view to selected tags view.
-They should have different heights.
-   - [bug incognito FF] Review fonts not loading

 - Upload/import:
    - Increase thumb quality.